Skip to content

 Thailand 30 Day vs 60 Day Visa Exemption Explained

-Thailand extended visa-free stays from 30 to 60 days in 2024.
-Learn what changed, who qualifies, how to extend, and the key rules for 2026.
+Thailand doubled visa-free stays from 30 to 60 days.
+What changed, who qualifies, how to extend to 90 days, and the land border limits travelers miss.

 Back to Knowledge Base